-A native of Corpus Christi, Texas, Ms. Denison holds a B.A.
+Terri holds a B.A.
 Degree in American Government from Cornell University and an M.A.
 Degree in Urban Studies from Trinity University in San Antonio, Texas.
-She is a member of the Georgia Economic Developers Association and the Georgia Department of Economic Development's Entrepreneurs and Small Business Coordinating Network.
+She is also a graduate of the Federal Executive Institute in Charlottesville, Virginia.